Table of Contents:

 When it comes to costs, thinking about your final arrangements ahead of time allows you to save in a number of ways.

 Save on Cremation with Today’s Pricing

 By agreeing to services now, you lock in today’s prices.
 Cremation services are like any other product or service.
-As time goes by, the cost usually trends upward.
-Inflation also means that your future dollar has less buying power than a dollar today.
-When you work with Neptune Society today to plan for future arrangements, you can actually sign an agreement and lock in today’s pricing.
+As time goes by, the cost usually increases.
+Inflation also means that your future dollar has less buying power than today.
+When you work with Neptune Society to plan for future arrangements, you can sign an agreement and lock in today’s pricing.